leewtai/leewtai.github.io/courses/applied_methods/homeworks/hw5.md

 ### Goals
 The purpose of this homework is to give you a sense of "validating" models.

-#### Question 0: Project 2 bombing validation.
-On Canvas, you'll find a file called `Data/test_all_gps.zip` that contains all of the data in the third week for Project 2.
-Please **visualize** your projected 2 predictions next to the actual GPS data on week 3, then report whether your assassination attempt worked or not, i.e. were they within 5 meters and 10 seconds from the raw GPS values.
-Please take note of the 5 minute constraint from the beginning of each data session.

-- Your visualization should only plot the data "close" to your predictions.
-- Your visualization does not have to include both the spatial and temporal distance (but this is possible!) but it should include at least one dimension.
-- If your prediction are near the 5 minute beginning, you should label those points differently.

 #### Question 1: Final project validation.
 Please visualize the data **with** your model.
 The previous homework was only related to visualizing the data itself.
 If you visualized your model with your data already, you should avoid to use the same graphic.